pradeep-mishra/cmdhop/README.md

 # cmdhop

-hot key for all web applications
+command palette for all web applications